History of rail transport in Great Britain 1995 to date: Reform under the Coalition government (2010–2015)

 After the 2010 General Election, the new Conservative led Coalition continued Labour's rail policies largely unaltered after a pause to review the finances.
 There was continuing support for the High Speed 2 scheme and further developing plans for the route, although great debate still rages over the scheme's benefits and costs.
 Whilst initially showing scepticism towards the electrification schemes of the Great Western route, they later gave the project its backing and work began formally in 2012.

-Plans were also mooted to electrify the remainder of the Midland Main Line.
+In July 2012, the government published a £9.4 billion High Level Output Specification for the 2014–2019 period, which included £4.2 billion of new schemes.
+This included the Electric Spine project to electrify the railway between Southampton in the south and Nuneaton and Sheffield in the north, electrification of the Midland Main Line from Bedford to Sheffield, Cardiff–Swansea and Valley Lines electrification, and the Western Rail Approach to Heathrow.
+The Electric Spine, Midland Main Line electrification and Cardiff–Swansea electrification were later scrapped in July 2017.
+Following the COVID-19 pandemic, the Western Rail Approach to Heathrow was shelved in January 2021.

 In 2012, the franchising system again came under criticism after FirstGroup was awarded the InterCity West Coast franchise.
 Incumbent Virgin Rail Group initiated a judicial review against the decision, citing the fact that First's bid was even more ambitious than the one which had scuttled National Express East Coast less than three years earlier.
 Before the review took place however, newly installed Transport Secretary Patrick McLoughlin scrapped the entire bidding process for the franchise and granted Virgin an extension to its contract when "severe technical flaws" were discovered in the original bidding competition.

-The Conservative government (2015–present)
+The Conservative government (2015–2024)

-The Government has moved towards allowing more competition on the intercity network through open access operators.
+The government moved towards allowing more competition on the intercity network through open access operators.
 In 2015 it approved a service run by Alliance Rail Holdings to operate between London Euston and Blackpool, and in 2016 it allowed FirstGroup to run open access services on the East Coast Main Line from October 2021 under the operating name Lumo.

 Fare increases

-Much debate continues over annual fare increases, although the government has now pledged to keep regulated rail fare increases at Retail Prices Index (RPI) inflation for the remainder of this Parliament.
+Much debate continues over annual fare increases, although the government pledged in August 2015 to keep regulated rail fare increases at Retail Prices Index (RPI) inflation for the remainder of the 2015 Parliament.
 In addition much debate has continued over the financing of various rail schemes driven primarily by the huge cost and time overrun on the GWML route modernisation and electrification scheme.
 In connection with this, and to coincide with the Chancellor's Autumn statement in November 2015, the Bowe and Hendy reports were produced.